EIBURS

 What are the reporting requirements?

-An EIBURS research grant provides up to EUR 100 000 a year, for a period of three years.
-The continuation of the grant after each one-year period is conditional on the receipt and approval by the EIB of a progress report and a detailed work plan with its budget for the next year(s).
+An EIBURS research grant provides up to €100 000 a year, for a period of three years.
+The continuation of the grant after each one-year period is conditional on the receipt and approval by the EIB of a progress report and a detailed work plan with its budget for the following year(s).

 EIBURS is a flexible instrument and as such it may allow changes in the activities proposed during the second and third-year periods.
 However, the university or research centre must propose such changes at the beginning of these two periods, for approval by the EIB contact person and the EIB Institute.

 The university or research centre is expected to provide sufficient information regarding its research activities and administrative matters.
-Besides the annual reports the university or research centre must send to the EIB Institute copies of all documents produced by the research team.
+Besides the annual reports the university or research centre must send the EIB Institute copies of all documents produced by the research team.
 The university or research centre is expected to present a progress report of its research activities in a meeting organised at the EIB in Luxembourg (up to two researchers involved in the project).

 Ongoing Projects